MJoergen/Avalon/README.md

 This acts as an Avalon Master (instead of a CPU) to generate some test trafic.

 ## `avm_decrease.vhd`
 This utility connects a Master and a Slave, where the two have different data widths.
+Specifically, the Master data width is expected to be larger than the Slave data width.
+A single Master request is converted into a burst mode request to the Slave.

 ## `avm_pause.vhd`
 This inserts small pauses into the Avalon Memory Map interface.
 This is useful to